 If you have your own apartment in college, with very little effort on your part you can stock your fridge and prepare simple meals.
 They will satisfy your taste buds and support your immune system.
 In minutes you can have a meal you made yourself that you can feel good about eating!
 You’ll train yourself how to cook for a lifetime of vibrant health, and feel proud of your effort and your success!

 For starters, make sure your freezer is stocked with grass-fed, organic meats and organic fruits and vegetables.
 If you can’t afford to buy everything organic, focus on the meat first because it’s at the top of the food chain.
 Non-organic meat can be full of pesticides and hormones.
-I love Butcher Box’s grass-fed, pasture-raised meats available as a monthly delivery option, and Vital Choice for fresh-caught seafood.
+I love Butcher Box’s grass-fed, pasture-raised meats available as a monthly delivery option.
 Now, I know those freezers in your dorm’s mini-fridges are small, so if you’re interested in these options, I’d recommend finding a handful of like-minded students on campus with similar health goals to split a subscription with you.
 Otherwise, make smart shopping decisions at the local market, or have a fun day out with friends at a local farmers market!
 Regarding produce, prioritize buying organic fruits and vegetables on the EWG’s Dirty Dozen list, which are the 12 conventional produce foods with the highest concentration of pesticides.

 Stock up on pantry staples such as coconut oil, coconut aminos (a delicious soy sauce replacement), gluten- and grain-free flours, and other autoimmune-friendly items.
 Thrive Market offers tons of AIP-approved choices at prices 25-50% lower than you’ll find in health stores and they deliver straight to your door.
 There are also options becoming more widely available and local health food chains to make college life easier without the shipping.